jasonaaronwilson/omni-c/README.md

 Missing from this feature list is *inheritance* a hallmark of OOP.
-Not only is that space already fully occupied by Java, C#, C++, Crystal, etc., I personally don't like that style of abstraction.
+Not only is that space already fully occupied by Java, C#, C++, Crystal, etc., I personally don't like that style of abstraction and I'd like to provide (another) alternative.
 There are some domains such as UI "widgets" where that style fits well, but it often misses.
 If you can't define all of the behavior of some piece of code, that is fine, explicitly pass in behavior via closures.

 ## Features Removed from Standard C